wacncontent/CustomizeTool/output/articles/notification-hubs/notification-hubs-windows-store-dotnet-get-started.md

 ##Send notifications

-You can test receiving notifications in your app by sending notifications in the Azure portal via the debug tab on the notification hub, as shown in the screen below.
+You can test receiving notifications in your app by sending notifications in the Azure Management Portal via the debug tab on the notification hub, as shown in the screen below.

 ![](./media/notification-hubs-windows-store-dotnet-get-started/notification-hub-debug.png)